Real Estate Negotiation Strategies: Applied to Fairfield County's 2025-26 Market

 Use Silence and Patience as Leverage

 When you submit an offer or counteroffer, stop talking.
 Silence signals confidence.
-In fast-moving Fairfield County markets, the temptation to justify, over-explain, or revise your position immediately is high — but doing so broadcasts anxiety and weakens your leverage.
+In fast-moving Fairfield County markets, the temptation to justify, over-explain, or revise your position immediately is high.
+But doing so broadcasts anxiety and weakens your leverage.
 Let the number sit.
 Give the other side time to respond.

-- Don't be the first to break silence after an offer is submitted
+- Don't be the first to break silence after an offer is submitted.

-- If they don't respond within the agreed timeframe, your agent follows up — you don't
+- If they don't respond within the agreed timeframe, your agent follows up.
+You don't.

-- Patience in a seller's market signals you have alternatives; it's one of the few forms of leverage a buyer retains
+- Patience in a seller's market signals you have alternatives.
+It's one of the few forms of leverage a buyer retains.

 Read and Use Emotional Timing